arup-group/arc-components/README.md

 #### 2: Setup Stylesheets

-**ARC** components depend upon the stylesheets in the themes directory `@arc-web/components/themes` to be loaded at runtime.
-Ensure that the following stylesheets are loaded by your application:
+**ARC** components depend upon the stylesheet in the themes directory `@arc-web/components/themes` to be loaded at runtime.
+Ensure that the stylesheet is loaded by your application:

 <details>
 <summary>Build Script</summary>